akshithg/leanos-artifacts/readme.md

 Code:

-- [config_pruner.py](./artifact/dice/config_pruner.py): Script that iteratively prunes the kernel configuration tree/graph to remove unused options.
+- [dice.py](./artifacts/dice/dice.py): Script that iteratively prunes the kernel configuration tree/graph to remove unused options.

+## Claim

+We share steps to reproduce the claims in the paper in the readme located in [claims/claim1/readme.md](./claims/claim1/readme.md).